mitch1009/mitch1009/README.md

-# Hello And Welcome to my Profile
+# Hello And Welcome To my Profile

 ## Introduction
 Hi there!
 I'm Mitch Chanza, a software developer with over 8 years of experience in various programming languages and technologies.
 I'm passionate about open source development and enjoy collaborating with other developers on GitHub.